plone/plone.app.event/docs/architectural-overview.rst

   [g] Timezone support.

-Encapsulation and independence: plone.app.event provides the Archetypes based type and the Dexterity behaviors via two other subpackages in that package: at and dx.
-Based on installed features (Products.ATContentTypes or plone.dexterity, respectively), eather of those subpackages are included via the zcml:condition statement.
+Encapsulation and independence: plone.app.event provides the Dexterity behaviors.
 The calendar and event portlets were moved from plone.app.portlets into plone.app.event, where they belong semantically - thus improving encapsulation and independence and reducing interwoven dependencies.
 The calendar portlet was completly refactored.
 The functionality of the